-Most individuals classify assault as a crime of violence because it involves harm, the risk of harm, or threatened harm to others.
-As a result, the penalties for an assault conviction may be severe.
-If you are facing allegations of assault, a Lincoln assault lawyer could investigate the circumstances surrounding your charges and work toward building a strong defense on your behalf.
+Assault is a crime that involves harm, the risk of harm, or threatened harm to others, and the penalties for a conviction may be severe.
+If you are facing allegations related to this crime, a Lincoln assault lawyer can investigate the circumstances surrounding your charges and work toward building a strong defense on your behalf.

-Whether you were unexpectedly caught in a bar fight or intentionally engaged in a crime that harmed another person, you can be charged with assault and battery and should consult with a Lincoln assault lawyer immediately.
+Whether you were unexpectedly caught in a bar fight or attempting to protect yourself from an attack, the police can charge you with assault and battery.
 If convicted, you may encounter difficulties finding jobs, housing, and more.
-A dedicated criminal defense attorney from Berry Law could protect your rights throughout the criminal justice process and work for the best possible outcome in your case.
+A dedicated criminal defense attorney from our firm can protect your rights throughout the criminal justice process and work for the best possible outcome in your case.

-At Berry Law Firm we have tried hundreds of assault and battery cases.
+At Berry Law, we have tried numerous assault and battery cases.
 We know how to exploit weaknesses in the prosecution’s case against you.
-Call our office today to schedule an appointment with our Lincoln criminal attorneys.
+Call our office today to schedule an appointment with one of our criminal attorneys.

 First, Second, and Third-Degree Crimes